 - it has a small beach that’s really easy to access if one day you don’t feel like making the effort to visit one of the famous beaches

-The reason is simple: the village is extremely small and only residents can enter by car (it basically only has a very short street), so everyone else tries to park on the main road, so free spaces are really hard to find, even early in the morning.
+The reason is simple: because the village is tiny and only residents can enter by car (it basically only has a very short street), everyone else tries to park on the main road, so free spaces are really hard to find, even early in the morning.

 The beautiful Milos beach in Lefkada

-Milos is mostly a sandy beach, however, the sand is replaced by small pebbles as you reach the water.
-Therefore it’s not a bad idea to have aqua shoes.
+While it’s mostly a sandy beach, as you approach the water, there are quite a few pebbles, so it’s not a bad idea to have aqua shoes.

 You should also know that water gets deep quite fast and waves can get pretty strong at times (it’s typical for the western part of Lefkada), especially in the afternoon.
 So be really careful, especially if you don’t know how to swim.

-As we were doing some last minute swimming near the shore where we could still touch the ground with our feet a big wave came and lifted us up.
-When it retracted it also started to pull us with it (which didn’t really happen before), so we began swimming back to shore.
+As we were doing some last-minute swimming near the shore where we could touch the ground with our feet a big wave came and lifted us up.
+When it retracted it also started to pull us with it (which didn’t happen before), so we began swimming back to our initial spot.

-But as neither I, nor my fiancee really know how to swim (I mean I can go for a few meters, but I don’t trust my swimming if I can’t touch the bottom with my feet), it took a bit for us to get back to a point where we could stand.
+But as neither I, nor my fiancee really know how to swim (I mean I can go for a few meters, but I don’t trust my swimming if I can’t touch the bottom with my feet), it took a few minutes for us to get back to a point where we could stand upright again.

-While it probably sounds a bit more dramatic than it really was, we decided not to risk it and we got our things and returned to our accommodation.
+While it probably sounds a bit more dramatic than it actually was, we decided not to risk it so we quickly got out of the water, got our things, and returned to our accommodation.